loganrooks/mcp-vector-database/memory-bank/feedback/devops-feedback.md

+### User Intervention Log: [2025-04-29 15:24:24]
+- **Trigger**: User denied `attempt_completion` for Git Debt task.
+- **Context**: DevOps mode completed staging and committing uncommitted changes into 5 logical commits.
+- **Action**: User provided feedback: "more details".
+- **Rationale**: The initial completion summary was too brief and did not fully adhere to the detailed structure required by the mode's rules (Summary, Files Affected, MB Updates, Status/Next Steps).
+- **Outcome**: Task completion attempt denied.
+Preparing a more detailed completion message.
+- **Follow-up**: Provide a revised `attempt_completion` with a detailed breakdown of actions, files per commit, MB updates, and status.
 ### Early Return - Intractable Docker Build Issue - [2025-04-29 02:19:23]
 - **Trigger**: Persistent failure (5+ attempts) to verify `/app/tests` directory existence in `philograph-backend` container, despite successful builds and explicit `COPY tests /app/tests` in `Dockerfile`.
 Context size 32%.
 - **Context**: Task was to verify Docker environment fix for TDD mode.
 The `tests` directory needs to be accessible within the container.